 - Loss of initiative

-If the diagnosis is Alzheimer’s, then it allows the patient and family the ability to get advice, information and support (emotional, practical and financial) from community agencies, medical professionals and the Alzheimer Society.
+If the diagnosis is Alzheimer’s disease or related dementia, then it allows the patient and family the ability to get advice, information and support (emotional, practical and financial) from community agencies, medical professionals and the Alzheimer Society.
 It also allows the person with dementia to plan and make arrangements for the future.
 In a recent survey of caregivers of people with dementia: